-The cost of services provided by the Authority to the four constituent authorities total £0.090m (£0.102m in 2018/19).
-The cost of services received by the Authority from Hartlepool Borough Council total £0.234m (£0.192m in 2018/19).
+The cost of services provided by the Authority to the four constituent authorities total £0.090m (£0.071m in 2021/22).
+The cost of services received by the Authority from Hartlepool Borough Council total £0.237m (£0.230m in 2021/22).
 The Authority does not directly employ its own Treasurer.
-The role of Treasurer is carried out by Hartlepool Borough Council's Director of Finance and Policy via a Service Level Agreement.
+The role of Treasurer was carried out by Hartlepool Borough Council's Director of Resources and Development via a Service Level Agreement.